MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-how-to-enable-network-unlock.md

 8. This combined key is used to create an AES-256 key that unlocks the volume.
 9. Windows continues the boot sequence.

-## <a href="" id="bkmk-configuringnetworkunlock"></a>Configure Network Unlock
+## <a href="" id="bkmk-configuringnetworkunlock"></a>Configure network unlock

-The following steps allow an administrator to configure Network Unlock in a domain where the Domain Functional Level is at least Windows Server 2012.
+The following steps allow an administrator to configure network unlock in a domain where the Domain Functional Level is at least Windows Server 2012.

 ### <a href="" id="bkmk-installwdsrole"><a/>Install the WDS Server role

-The BitLocker Network Unlock feature installs the WDS role if it is not already installed.
-If you want to install it separately before you install BitLocker Network Unlock, you can use Server Manager or Windows PowerShell.
+The BitLocker network unlock feature installs the WDS role if it is not already installed.
+If you want to install it separately before you install BitLocker network unlock, you can use Server Manager or Windows PowerShell.
 To install the role using Server Manager, select the **Windows Deployment Services** role in Server Manager.

 To install the role using Windows PowerShell, use the following command: